 Easy to grow.
 They don't demand constant care and attention.
 Black-eyed Susans have a long flowering season from June through October.
 Most landscapes will benefit from adding these!

 The Black-eyed Susan rudbeckia is a flower that features bright yellow petals and a dark brown to black center that makes the plant look like it has an eye.
 Black-Eyed Susan is a plant that is commonly found across all areas of North America and usually isn't restricted as to the environment where it grows.
 Black-eyed Susans often grow in open fields so that the petals of the plant can open wide and absorb the sunlight.

-Some of the insects that are often attracted to the Black-eyed Susan include bees and butterflies along with hummingbirds.
+Some of the insects often attracted to the Black-eyed Susan include bees and butterflies, and hummingbirds.
 When the plant matures, it develops seeds in the dark center of the flower.
 These seeds are picked up by insects, birds, or the wind and carried to other areas so that the plant can begin the growing process once again.
-You'll see the plant growing between June and October, displaying bright colors in early-fall.
+You'll see the plant growing between June and October, displaying bright colors in early fall.

 In 2008, the National Garden Bureau proclaimed the Black-Eyed Susan (binomial name Rudbeckia hirta) Plant of the Year.
-This recognition led to the development of numerous cultivars being developed, making the plant available from 18-inch to 7-feet in height with an array of colors and shapes.
+This recognition led to numerous cultivars being developed, making the plant available from 18-inch to 7-feet in height with an array of colors and shapes.

 Pollinator gardens, almost anywhere, can benefit from planting black-eyed Susan plants.
 Butterflies, hummingbirds, and other birds (particularly goldfinches) feast on the seeds and savor the nectar of the beautiful Black-Eyed Susan Plant.